Here’s a comprehensive summary of tax tips for tax year 2018 and tax reform for your business and individual clients.

 - Planning tip: There are circumstances where bonus depreciation cannot be used, such as with the self-employment tax and net operating losses, so be careful.

-Under a companion measure, the government doubled the popular Section 179 tax break from $500,000 to $1 million, which represents the amount of assets that can be deducted in the first year.
+Under a companion measure, the government doubled the popular Sec.
+179 tax break from $500,000 to $1 million, which represents the amount of assets that can be deducted in the first year.

 - Business property qualifying for this deduction has been expanded to now to include fire protection, alarm systems and security systems.

-- Planning tip: Section 179 may be preferable to bonus depreciation because clients can pick and choose the assets and amounts vs. the all-or-nothing approach required of bonus depreciation.
+- Planning tip: Sec.
+179 may be preferable to bonus depreciation because clients can pick and choose the assets and amounts vs. the all-or-nothing approach required of bonus depreciation.

 Small businesses that place passenger vehicles in service will see an increase in the maximum allowable depreciation expense.